Learning The Major Arcana Cards: What Do They All Mean?

 What is an ‘archetype’?

-The Major Arcana is made up of such archetypes, some more familiar than others.
+The Major Arcana comprises such archetypes, some more familiar than others.

-The Hermit and Death card are both good examples.
+The Hermit and Death cards are both good examples.

 the hermit